animo/awesome-self-sovereign-identity/readme.md

 ## 🎧 Podcasts
 - [The SSI Orbit Podcast](https://plinkhq.com/i/1552622325?to=page) - A podcast presented by Northern Block about self-sovereign identity, decentralized technologies and web3.
 - [The Rubric](https://plinkhq.com/i/1568335990/e/?to=page) - A podcast aimed at helping you understand the technologies behind decentralized identity such as decentralized identifiers (DIDs), DID documents and DID methods.
 - [The Future of Identity](https://trinsic.id/podcast) - The Future of Identity podcast talks to the people building the IDtech products of tomorrow.
-In every episode, you’ll gain invaluable insights as founders and product builders share how they have successfully gone-to-market with an identity product.
+In every episode, you'll gain invaluable insights as founders and product builders share how they have successfully gone-to-market with an identity product.

 ## 📆 Events